andrei-migunov/andrei-migunov.github.io/_pages/about.md

 I love my wife, my family, and my friends.
 I'm grateful to be able to spend my time doing mathematics and teaching the many brilliant and hard-working students I get to meet at Drake.

-This page is *very* under-construction.
-Much of what is in here is from the template.
-But feel free to look around, and over time it will be less confusing and deceiving.
+This page is *very much* under-construction, but feel free to look around.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.